ycechungAI/moderngl/docs/reference/context.rst

     of triangles like so: (0, 1, 2) (0, 2, 3), (0, 3, 4), etc. A vertex stream of
     n length will generate n-2 triangles.

-.. py:attribute:: LINES_ADJACENCY
+.. py:attribute:: Context.LINES_ADJACENCY
     :type: int

     These are special primitives that are expected to be used specifically with geomtry shaders.
 These primitives give the geometry shader more vertices to work with for each input primitive.
 Data needs to be duplicated in buffers.

-.. py:attribute:: LINE_STRIP_ADJACENCY
+.. py:attribute:: Context.LINE_STRIP_ADJACENCY
     :type: int

     These are special primitives that are expected to be used specifically with geomtry shaders.
 These primitives give the geometry shader more vertices to work with for each input primitive.
 Data needs to be duplicated in buffers.

-.. py:attribute:: TRIANGLES_ADJACENCY
+.. py:attribute:: Context.TRIANGLES_ADJACENCY
     :type: int

     These are special primitives that are expected to be used specifically with geomtry shaders.
 These primitives give the geometry shader more vertices to work with for each input primitive.
 Data needs to be duplicated in buffers.

-.. py:attribute:: TRIANGLE_STRIP_ADJACENCY
+.. py:attribute:: Context.TRIANGLE_STRIP_ADJACENCY
     :type: int

     These are special primitives that are expected to be used specifically with geomtry shaders.
 These primitives give the geometry shader more vertices to work with for each input primitive.
 Data needs to be duplicated in buffers.

-.. py:attribute:: PATCHES
+.. py:attribute:: Context.PATCHES
     :type: int

     primitive type can only be used when Tessellation is active.
 It is a primitive